MadeByMike/supermaya/site/posts/no-build-process.md

 ## Critical CSS

-Sypermaya is capable of generating criticalCSS although, for performance reasons, this is turned off by default.
+Supermaya is capable of generating criticalCSS although, for performance reasons, this is turned off by default.
 You can turn this feature on by modifying:

 ```
 site/_data/site.js